GIS Data Sources: Federal GIS Data

 - Mapping Information Platform.
 (FEMA) GIS atlas of hazards and potential disasters in the U.S. Data sets and maps available for download.

-- FGDC Clearinghouse (U.S. Federal Geographic Data Committee)
+- FGDC(U.S. Federal Geographic Data Committee)

 - EROS Data Center (Earth Resources Observation Systems)

 - National Centers for Environmental Information (NCEI).
 Climate and weather, and geophysical data (formerly NCDC and National Geophysical Data Center).

 - Geospatial Data Gateway (USDA)

 - USGS Data and Tools.
 Find data for topics including biology, coasts, energy, environmental health, geology, land resources, minerals, natural hazards, and more.

 Looking for ToxMap?
 This resource was retired by the United States government in December 2019.
 Check out Mapping Waste from One Region Forward.
 This site includes maps of waste sites (hazardous, radioactive, and solid waste), resource extraction sites and air pollution emitters in Erie, Niagara and Chautauqua counties.